-On 28 December 2018, the Group entered into a non-revolving credit line to be settled by no later than 27 December 2019, in accordance with which it borrow up to RUB 900 million (A\$18.336 million).
-As of 31 December 2018, RUB 74.393 million (A\$1.516 million) has been drawn down.
-The interest on outstanding balances accrues at between 10.2% and 11.2% per annum and a fee for unused facilities accrues at 0.5% per annum.
+On 28 December 2018, the Group entered into a non-revolving credit line with Sberbank which was to be settled by no later than 27 December 2019, in accordance with which it could borrow up to RUB 900 million (A\$18.336 million).
+As of 31 December 2018, RUB 74.393 million (A\$1.516 million) had been drawn down.
+The interest on outstanding balances accrued at between 10.2 and 11.2% per annum and a fee for unused facilities accrued at 0.5% per annum.

-The loan was secured by a pledge over moveable tangible assets with a carrying value as at 31 December 2018 of A\$2.700 million (RUB 132.545 million) on 28 February 2019.
-The outstanding balance is also secured by cross guarantees provided by the Company's Russian subsidiaries and the subordination of intragroup loans.
+The loan was secured by a pledge over moveable tangible assets with a carrying value as at 31 December 2018 of A\$2.700 million.
+The registration of the pledge over the moveable assets was completed by 28 February 2019.
+Furthermore, the outstanding balance was secured by cross guarantees provided by the Company's Russian subsidiaries and the subordination of intragroup loans.

-An arrangement fee of RUB 5.4 million (A\$0.110 million) was paid to activate the loan and is amortised over the period during which the loan is available for drawdown, through 30 September 2019.

-As an integral component of the agreement, the Group is required to guarantee interest payments under the loan by acquiring a promissory note which is also pledged as collateral to the bank.
-The Group acquired Alfa Bank promissory notes to the value of RUB 45.9 million (A\$0.935 million) to this end, the details of which are disclosed in Note 15.
+An arrangement fee of RUB 5.4 million (A\$0.110 million) was paid to activate the loan and was amortised over the period during which the loan was available for drawdown, through 30 September 2019.
+As an integral component of the agreement, the Group acquired Alfa Bank promissory notes to the value of RUB 45.9 million (A\$0.935 million) and provided it as a collateral to Sberbank to guarantee interest payments, the details of which are disclosed in Note 15.